nikhadeneha/ReDIMLProject/README.md

 **Steps taken to complete the project**

 **Load the data**
--There are 10002 records in the dataset with 29 different features
+- There are 10002 records in the dataset with 29 different features

 **Data Preprocessing:**
 - Filled missing values with the mean value for Average_rating, Owner_rating, Runtime, Release_year